Writing projects not yet completed or published yet

 "Grew up there.
 Yes, Kim is my mother, but I was disowned by the family when I went to prison."

-The Agent involuntarily stiffened his body, the same reaction everyone had when I explained that I had just completed my sentence.
+The agent involuntarily stiffened his body, the same reaction everyone had when I explained that I had been in prison.

 "Meth."